SiyuanChen726/BreastAgeNet/README.md

 │   │──slide1_ResNet50.pt
 │   └── ...
 ```
 For Step 2.
-Visualisation, please refer to the notebook.
+For visualisation, please refer to the notebook.
 For Step 3.
-External testing, please refer to the notebook or implement the following:
+For external testing, please refer to the notebook or implement the following:
 ```

 ```